Best Mesh Wi-Fi Routers Android Central 2020

 - Only three Ethernet ports each

-The ZenWiFi AX from Asus delivers fast Wi-Fi 6 performance with a powerful and flexible mesh solution.
-Expand with your older Asus router with AiMesh support.
+The ZenWiFi AC from Asus delivers fast Wi-Fi 5 performance with a powerful and flexible mesh solution.

 Linksys has been making routers for ages so it's no surprise that it makes some of the best mesh systems around.
 The Velop Tri-band is a great option for getting your whole home covered with the consistent connection and speed that comes with a tri-band connection.
 AC2200 speeds are achieved on each node with two 5GHz bands delivering 867Mbps each plus a 2.4GHz band at 400Mbps.
 This speed will be enough for any streaming up to 4K resolution with plenty left over for other devices.

 You also get two Ethernet ports hidden on the bottom of the nodes to keep things looking neat.
 With a tall but understated matte white design with all ventilation on the rear, these routers should be easy to blend in.
 Another interesting feature is Linksys Aware, which uses the routers to detect motion in your home as a security feature with no additional equipment.
 If you find this feature useful outside of the 90 day trial period, it's available for a super low cost per month.
 Even without that feature, this mesh system is a great value.

 The Velop Tri-band adds speed and improves the connection quality without giving up the sleek design or adding external antennas.